schemedoc/api.scheme.org/README.md

 Some of the features provided by this application are implemented by accessing the schemedoc metadata defined in this
 repository: https://github.com/schemedoc/implementation-metadata.
-The files from this repository are expected locally in a filesystem folder, which needs to be passed to the helper procedures defined below.
+The files from this repository are expected locally in a filesystem folder, which needs to be passed to the helper procedures defined below; see `Makefile` variable `MD_PATH`.

 The helper procedures wrap the access to the metadata, as far as the content is related to the Scheme documentation.

 ## API server, implemented in Guile Scheme